 Costumes of Nepal: Dresses of Nepal: Nepalese Costumes

 This post is about costumes of Nepal.
 We give you some information about dresses of Nepal or Nepalese costumes.
 What people wear in Nepal?
 What is Nepali dresses?
+What do the people in Nepal wear?
 What is regarded the national dresses of Nepal?
+Some names are enlisted from Traditional Nepali clothes.

 National costumes of Nepal are really good and attractive different from other countries.
 Costumes of Nepal are most beautiful and meaningful than others.
 The custom, family, food and clothing and other traditional rites and rituals of Nepalese people are associated with the economic condition, cultural environment and geographical diversity of the country.
 The lifestyles are different in different places due to geographical diversity, religion and language.
 Cultural diversity can be observed in the birth, death and marriage among different communities.
 Join family system is very popular in Nepal.
 There are many examples where three or four generations live in a large family.
 It is also found that the nuclear family has been getting popularity in urban areas since long.